Whirlpool (website): Broadband Choice

 Broadband Choice allowed a user to find options available to them and to filter them by features such as price, speed and usage limits.
-In most cases, details about internet service providers (ISPs) and their plans were maintained by staff of each ISP, which were then editorially approved by Whirlpool.
+In most cases, details about ISPs and their plans were maintained by staff of each ISP, which were then editorially approved by Whirlpool.

 Broadband Choice was retired on 29 June 2015 with the link redirecting to a page outlining the reasons for closure.

 Whirlpool forums

 The primary purpose of the forums is to provide a venue in which to discuss broadband and related areas (such as networking).
 Representatives from many Australian service providers, hardware vendors and merchants use Whirlpool as a strictly non-official support and communication channel.

 Whirlpool uses custom forum software.
 Some features present on other message boards such as signatures, avatars and in-line images are not provided.
 When threads and posts are deleted or moved, placeholders are left allowing users to see the alleged moderation that has occurred.
 This is different from other common forum software where deleted material may simply disappear from view.

 The forum also has areas for discussing more general topics, known as "lounges".
 Some of them are only available to long-standing or highly active members of the community.